neo4j-drivers/neo4j-drivers.github.io/packstream/packstream-specification-1.md

 )
 ```

-- The `nanoseconds` are nanosecond since midnight.
+- The `nanoseconds` are nanoseconds since midnight.

 ### DateTime - Structure